RockefellerArchiveCenter/rockarch.org/collections/access-and-request-materials/index.md

 ## Amenities

 Since the RAC is not located near restaurants or stores, we encourage researchers to bring their own lunches.
-We have a researcher lounge with a refrigerator and microwave.
-We also provide assorted cold beverages as well as tea and coffee.
+We have a researcher lounge with a refrigerator, toaster oven, and microwave.
+We also provide assorted cold beverages, tea and coffee, and individually packaged snacks.

+Several food delivery apps also deliver to the RAC, including UberEats, GrubHub, and DoorDash.
+Researchers are welcome to order lunch from those services for delivery to the RAC's address: 15 Dayton Avenue, Sleepy Hollow New York 10591.

 WiFi is available throughout the RAC.

 ## How to Get to the RAC